SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

                    }
            }

-This approach will work if there is only one field whose ID has got the text 'addForm' appended to it.
+This approach will work if there is only one field whose ID has the text 'addForm' appended to it.

 Consider one more example of a Dynamic object; a page with two links having